Skip to content

 Spatial thresholding

 Note that these statistics/sets are optionally influenced by ch-spatial-threshold, which only includes channel pairs that are below a certain similarity (i.e. not neighbouring).
-You can look at the distribution of S from the output of +COREEL -r CH1 CH2 (see above).
+You can look at the distribution of S from the output of +CORREL -r CH1 CH2 (see above).
 Based on the above example map with 57 channels present in the EDF, something like 0.8 excludes ~222 out of the ~1600 pairs, i.e. on average, this will exclude the closest ~4 channels for each channel (4 * 57 = 228).
 Valid arguments are between -1 and +1.

 CORREL sig=${eeg} ch-epoch ch-spatial-threshold=0.8 ch-high=0.98 '